usna78/Mail-Alias/README.md

 This module copes with this restriction by taking the input from an application maintained local aliases file and recursively converting aliases to individual email addresses.
+Once all aliases are expanded, the recipient list consists of only individual email addresses.
+They are passed to the MTA without reliance on the system wide aliases file.

 The type of local file holding the alias definitions is up to the application.
 File types such as INI, JSON, YAML, XML and many others could be used.

-This module expects to be presented with a string of values consisting of a combination of email addresses and aliases

-I'll explain how this Perl code works.
-It's a module designed to handle email alias expansion - essentially converting shorthand names (aliases) into full email addresses.

 # Assumptions:
 - The application can load a locally maintained aliases configuration file consisting of key/value pairs
 - The aliases file can be maintained in any practical format such as YAML, Json, XML, INI or similar
-- When the entire file is loaded, the data is held in a hash reference
+- When the entire aliases file is loaded, the data is held in a hash reference
-- The hash keys are the names of aliases and the values are combinations of email addresses (and quite possibly other aliases) belonging to the alias
+- The hash keys are the names of parent aliases and the values are combinations of email addresses (and quite possibly children aliases) belonging to the parent alias
 - When preparing outbound email, the application provides a space or comma separated list of recipients as a combination of email addresses and/or aliases

 # Sample Configuration File:
 Note: This example assumes the configuration file is in YAML format.
-However, your application may be using any format that can be loaded as a hash reference.
-The format your script or application uses is up to you.
-YAML is one excellent choice because it is easy to read and edit.
+However, your application may use any format that is loaded as a hash reference.
+YAML is one excellent choice for the local alias file because it is easy to read and edit.

-# Sample YAML aliases file
+# Sample YAML aliases file (key: values)
 ...

 bill: Bill.Williams@somecompany.com